 ArtsMarket recommended establishing an initiative for the arts that focused on a vibrant cultural life to benefit residents and attracts visitors.
 The community agreed with their assessment and asked the Iowa West Foundation to take the lead.

 When Union Pacific decided to remain at the Carnegie Library, experts began studying the placement of an arts and culture center in Harvester II, along with an adjacent theater for community plays and ballet performances.
 The Iowa West Foundation has committed to $8 million to the project, $7 million in capital costs and $1 million in operating costs for the first five years.
 Fundraising for the remaining cost of the arts & culture center is currently underway.
-A project advocate has been hired to provide oversight to architects designing the building, which is scheduled for completion by the end of 2018.
+A project advocate has been hired to provide oversight to architects designing the building, which is scheduled for completion in 2019.
 A creative place-making expert facilitated several visioning sessions designed to guide programming.

 Fundraising and the schematic design are currently underway.
-Late in 2016, the design will go out for bid, with the hope for construction to start in mid-2017.
-The goal is for the arts & culture center to be fully operational by 2018.
+Late in 2016, the design will go out for bid, with the hope for construction to start in 2018.
+The goal is for the arts & culture center to be fully operational by 2019.

 Pottawattamie Arts, Culture & Entertainment (PACE) is a 501 c 3 with a mission to strengthen, develop and promote arts, cultural, and historical institutions, organizations, and activities in Council Bluffs and Pottawattamie County.
 The newly formed organization will serve as a professional umbrella of its partner organizations as well as a centralized hub for fundraising and marketing.
 PACE also will offer shared theater, exhibit, classroom, and archival space.